A framework for the local information dynamics of distributed computation in complex systems: Introduction

-Significantly, these terms correspond to the component operations of Turing universal computation: \textit{information storage}, \textit{information transfer} (or transmission) and \textit{information modification}.
-Yet despite the obvious importance of these \textit{information dynamics}, we have no framework for either quantifying them individually or understanding how they interact to give rise to distributed computation.
-Here, we present the first complete framework which quantifies each of the information dynamics or component operations of computation on a \textit{local scale} and describes how they inter-relate to produce distributed computation.
-Our focus on the local scale within the system is an important one.
-Several authors have suggested that a complex system is better characterized by studies of its local dynamics than by averaged or overall measures (e.g. \cite{sha06,han92}), and indeed here we believe that quantifying and understanding distributed computation will necessitate studying the information dynamics and their interplay on a local scale in space and time.
+Here, we review the first complete framework \cite{liz07b,liz08a,liz12a,liz10e,liz10d,liz10a,liz13a} which quantifies each of these information dynamics or component operations of computation within a system, and describes how they inter-relate to produce distributed computation.
+We refer to the \textit{dynamics} of information for two key reasons here.
+First, this approach describes the composition of information in the \textit{dynamic state update} for the time-series process of each variable within the system, in terms of how information is stored, transferred and modified.
+This perspective of state updates brings an important connection between information theory and dynamical systems.
+Second, the approach focuses on the \textit{dynamics} of these operations on information on a \textit{local scale} in space and time within the system.
+This focus on the local scale is an important one.
+Several authors have suggested that a complex system is better characterized by studies of its local dynamics than by averaged or overall measures \cite{sha06,han92}, and indeed here we believe that quantifying and understanding distributed computation will necessitate studying the information dynamics and their interplay on a local scale in space and time.
 Additionally, we suggest that the quantification of the individual information dynamics of computation provides three \textit{axes of complexity} within which to investigate and classify complex systems, allowing deeper insights into the variety of computation taking place in different systems.